dbt-labs/dbt_metrics/README.md

+## :bangbang: NOTICE: The dbt_metrics package will be deprecated upon the release of dbt-core 1.6 in July 2023.

 # dbt_metrics
 <!--This table of contents is automatically generated.
 Any manual changes between the ts and te tags will be overridden!-->
 <!--ts-->